MineableToken/Mineable-Token-GPU-Miner/README.md

   - If omitted, it is set to my Alchemy account.
   - Replace the value with your web3api as you desire.

-3) Save and run 'ABASminer.bat file' in this directory.
+3) Save and run '0xMineableTokenMiner.bat file' in this directory.

 ### Notes